sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-02.md

 ## Activity 1: Session Memory Persistence in Agent Frameworks

-In this session you will get an overview of memory and how it works for Semantic Kernel Agents and LangGraph and learn the basics for how to configure and connect both to Azure Cosmos DB as a memory store for both chat history and/or state management.
+In this actibity, you will get an overview of memory and how it works for Semantic Kernel Agents and LangGraph and learn the basics for how to configure and connect both to Azure Cosmos DB as a memory store for both chat history and/or state management.

 ## Activity 2: Connecting Agent Frameworks to Azure Cosmos DB

-In this module, you will learn how to initialize Azure Cosmos DB and integrate with LangGraph to provide persistent memory for chat history and state management.
+Here you will learn how to initialize Azure Cosmos DB and integrate with LangGraph to provide persistent memory for chat history and state management.

 The problem with our agents so far is that state is only maintained in memory and is lost when the agent graph is restarted.
 To solve this problem, we will use Azure Cosmos DB to store the state of the agent.
 Azure Cosmos DB is a distributed NoSQL database service in Azure.
 It is designed to for applications requiring low latency and high availability.
 It is especially adept at handling massive volumes of data with high-concurrency.
 And its schema-agnostic design makes it ideally suited for theset types of applications.
 We will also use Azure Cosmos DB to store chat history.

 Adding state management using Cosmos DB is easy with the checkpointer plugin.

 ### Checkpointer Plugin